ArmoredTurtle/AFC-Klipper-Add-On/README.md

 # Automated Filament Changer (AFC) Klipper Add-on

-This Klipper plugin is for use on the Box Turtle Filament Changer (currently in closed beta).
+This Klipper plugin is for use on the Box Turtle Filament Changer.
+The Box Turtle is currently in an open beta and more
+and more information can be found (here)[https://github.com/ArmoredTurtle/BoxTurtle]

 ## Installation